rsmod/rsmod/docs/quirks.md

 - `LocRegistry.findAll(zoneKey)` performed within a region's zone will not return locs that did not originally belong to the copied normal zone.
 This is intentional by design to prevent inconsistencies and unexpected behavior.
-This scenario is rare but can occur under specific conditions - when a loc’s angle, dimensions, and the requested region rotation cause it to shift into an unexpected region zone.
+This scenario is rare but can occur under specific conditions - when a loc's angle, dimensions, and the requested region rotation cause it to shift into an unexpected region zone.
 This is an extremely niche case.
 - Similarly, `findAll` performed in a region will skip any locs that have